 PRONI: There are two main search rooms, one has a dedicated collection of computers that can be used to order documents, though worth bearing in mind the on site based catalogue is different in construction to that available online (the on site one is far superior).
 As with TNA, it is also possible to keep an eye on screens to see when productions are available to consult.
 There is a also a dedicated microfilm area with several readers available, including two printers.

 NRS: Only one main public search room (a separate legal search room is on the same floor, with some microfilm access) with a series of computers at one end hosting digital resources, which although they host the on site catalogue, can not be used to order documents.
 To order documents, you have to go to the other end of the room to use one of two other computers to make the order - but you are not allowed to use the catalogue on those!
 Completely ridiculous set up.
 There are no screens providing progress on order deliveries, you have to just wait, though usually not for long.
 Unfortunately a substantial and seemingly growing amount of material is held off site on the other side of Edinburgh at Thomas Thomson House – there is no public search room access there or at West Register House (which used to offer such a provision).
 Only 12 items stored off site can be ordered in advance for a day's visit.
-Once you've gone through those, it's tough luck.
+And once you've gone through those?
+Sorry, it's tough luck.

 TNA: Almost messianic in its zeal.
 Some content digitised and made for sale through TNA website on pay-per-view basis.
 Some digitised as part of digital microfilms initiative, and made accessible for free.
 Umpteen number of projects with licensed partners such as Ancestry, FindmyPast and The Genealogist.